These are the best 4K TVs running Android TV

 - Needs stiffer legs

-Best Mid-Range: Hisense H8G Quantum Series
+Best mid-range: Hisense U6G Quantum Series

 Hisense has embraced Android TV, and with its aggressive pricing, it stands out as a quality alternative to other brands.
-The H8G Quantum Series comes in four different screen sizes starting from 50 inches and going all the way up to 75 inches — and all at prices that are below what you would probably expect.
+The Hisense U6G Quantum Series comes in four different screen sizes starting from 50 inches and going all the way up to 75 inches — and all at prices below what you would probably expect.

-The H8G uses a ULED panel and quantum dot technology, with 90 zones of local dimming to help deliver better contrast and color accuracy.
+The H8G uses a ULED panel and quantum dot technology with 60 local dimming zones to help deliver better contrast and color accuracy.
 That it also supports both Dolby Vision and HDR10+ puts it in good company with other TVs aiming to display the best possible image quality for the price.
 This TV has a 60Hz refresh rate, though it includes a Motion Enhancement feature to raise that to 240Hz, which may or may not work for the content you're watching if the "soap opera" effect makes you feel weird.

 With Google Assistant and Alexa to talk to, the TV offers the same voice functionality as others do, but it also helps that Android TV is the interface of choice for Hisense.
-While it runs smoothly, for the most part, there is some noticeable lag, likely a result of the lower-powered processor running on the TV.
-The remote may also be divisive because it has an older design that includes a number pad and a host of other buttons, making it larger than most TV remotes these days.
+The remote comes with a hands-free feature where you can talk to the smart assistants onboard to help you execute tasks.

 Pros: